Wahe3bru/mm-github-pages-starter/_pages/about.md

 title: "About"
 ---

 I am a life long learner.
 The world is a big and interesting place.
-I find too many things interesting in particular humans, and their interactions.
+I find many things interesting in particular humans, and their interactions.

-I had a science focussed background in high school which composed of mainly formulas and algorithms, except for Biology.
-That was the only subject that I had to right essays.
-I had to piece systems together to understand the whole.
-Everything came so easy to me with regards to systems.
+I believe in automating as much menial tasks as possible, freeing the individual/s to work on more creative and productive endeavors.
+I do not the minimize the benefits of manual labor, an avid gardener I enjoy working with natural systems and tweaking them to be more productive with less input from me.

-When I switched from Computer Engineering to a Psychology and Sociology major - I never shy away from things i have little experience/exposure, I was definitely a fish out of water.
-I learned so much more from the experience, complimentary to the academic education.
+Careful planning and thought often pays dividends in implementation.
+But like all things, unforeseen circumstances and interactions can influence and often derail well thought out plans.
+The neighbour's new cat may negatively influence the local bird population.
+Flexibility and pragmatism means that there's less concern for rodents, but requires additional bird friendly habitat.
+Breaking the symmetry of the garden by moving the birdbath to a more practical location ensures usage by providing more security for them and less opportunity for the cat.

-I am creative, creative problem solving is **the only** successful approach in finding solutions to novel problems without mentors.
+There's a saying in Permaculture: "The problem is the solution" by changing the way we think about a problem can yield interesting results.
-<br> I am an only child.
-In a society where the first other only child's I met were at UCT - it's viewed with sympathy but I see it as a definite positive.
-I can view things with an objectivity
+I prefer to start from the big picture, dividing tasks by theme and effort while keeping in mind agility and pivoting to new opportunities.
-more to follow...
+I may lose a couple of seedlings to caterpillars, but my daughters enjoy the beautiful butterflies.

 <div>
     <h1>CV</h1>